CDCgov/trusted-intermediary/adr/021-validation-engine.md

 ## Context

-The intermediary needs to be able to validate incoming messages based on requirements that could be universal or specific to partners.
-The validations are defined by the research done by SMEs and the requirements of the partners, so it's expected that we'll need to add and modify validations over time.
+The intermediary needs to validate FHIR messages based on SME research and partner-specific requirements, which are subject to change.
+The Rules Engine Pattern enables flexible, scalable, and maintainable rule management.

-The Rules Engine Pattern is a good fit for this problem because it allows us to define the rules in a way that is easy to understand and modify, and it also allows us to execute the rules in a way that is efficient and scalable.
+## Impact
+**Positive**:
+- Easy to update and scale validations.
+Separation of concerns.

+**Negative**:
+- Potential complexity in managing rules as they grow.

+**Risks**:
+- Transition to a database might introduce new challenges.

 ## Resources

+### Related Issues